COMMITMENTS AND CONTINGENCIES |

 The plaintiff was seeking damages and stock based on a breach of an alleged oral agreement.
 This case concluded

-2022.
+in April 2022.
 The plaintiff was awarded $160,000 which was offset by a prior judgment against the plaintiff.